webpolis/blackbird/README.md

 * If you found a bug, please open a new <a href="https://github.com/butor/blackbird/issues" target="_blank">issue</a> with the label _bug_
 * If you have a general question or have troubles running Blackbird, you can open a new  <a href="https://github.com/butor/blackbird/issues" target="_blank">issue</a> with the label _question_ or _help wanted_
-* For anything else you can contact me at julien.hamilton@gmail.com or on <a href="https://www.linkedin.com/in/julienhamilton" target="_blank">LinkedIn</a>.
+* For anything else you can contact me at julien.hamilton@gmail.com

-### Recent Changes

-* Fixed a segmentation fault that occurs when the credentials are wrong
-* At least $10 of exposure is now needed with real trading, otherwise orders will be rejected by some exchanges

 ### Log Output Example